cwsecur1ty/Specter/README.md

 - socket
 - requests

+---

+## Requesting an NVD API Key (not currently needed)

+To use the CVE searching feature, you need an API key for the National Vulnerability Database (NVD).
+Follow these steps to request your API key:

+Visit the NVD API Key Request Page.
+[CLICK HERE.](https://nvd.nist.gov/developers/request-an-api-key)

+1. Fill out the form.
+I used (Self Employed, My Email, Personal Use / Not listed).
+2. Confirm the request via your email.
+3. Copy and save the API key on the webpage and put this in the settings.json file.

+Ensure you keep your API key secure and avoid sharing it publicly.
+For more details, refer to the NVD API documentation.

 ## Contributions

 Contributions are welcome!
 Feel free to open an issue or submit a pull request with improvements, bug fixes, or new features.